 Dinner at Pittypat’s Porch

-This is true Southern cooking!
-Named after Scarlett O’Hara’s aunt from Gone With the Wind, Pittypat’s Porch has been serving sweet ice tea and fresh collard greens in the same location since 1967.
-From the sweet touch of their menu’s being printed on hand-held paddle fans to unique American antiques, Pittypat’s Porch offers traditional Southern fare in a one of a kind historical landmark.
+Named after Scarlett O’Hara’s aunt from Gone With the Wind, Pittypat’s Porch has been serving traditional southern cooking since 1967.
+From the hand-held paddle fan menus to unique American antiques, Pittypat’s Porch offers traditional Southern fare in a one of a kind historical landmark.

 One of the best and most sophisticated transit systems in the country a ride on MARTA is not to be missed!
-In the works since the 1950’s MARTA now crisscrosses all major Atlanta areas and now include North Fulton County, Buckhead and the entire City of Atlanta.
+In the works since the 1950’s MARTA now crisscrosses all major Atlanta areas.
 Many of the MARTA stations have been constructed to include shopping and dining opportunities, making them multi-used communities all their own.

 Guided City Tour

 There are so many places to explore in Atlanta!
 Guided tours can include historical cemetery tours, sightseeing through some of the more historical areas including the Fox Theatre and Ansley Park, culinary tours for the gourmet, shopping excursions or a tour of the Centennial Olympic Park.
 Atlanta also has a rich supernatural history and several nightly haunted folklore tours are available as well.

 Highlights shown above are just a few of this area's top attractions.